cnnlabs/cnn-package-generator/README.md

   - CONTRIBUTING.md
   - GOVERNANCE.md

-- Creates a GIT repository for the project.
+- Creates a local GIT repository for the project.
+Currently the remote repository on GitHub will need to be manually created.

 - Generates a default package.json with all of the required properties and dependencies needed for the chosen generator.
 Includes the following default